help-me-mom/ng-mocks/README.md

 });
 ```

-For services and tokens, we can optionally provide their mock values.
+For services and tokens, we can optionally provide their stubs.
-They are added as `useValue` in providers.
+Please keep in mind that the mock object of the service will be extended with the provided value.

 ```typescript
 beforeEach(() => {